Children & Family Services

-The Children and Family Services Section of Gaston HHS provides those services necessary for the protection and well being of children and their families.
+The Children and Family Services Section of Gaston Department of Health and Human Services (DHHS) provides services necessary for the protection and well being of children and their families, including:

-Adoption services are provided to children in the custody of Gaston HHS.
+Adoption services are provided to children in the custody of Gaston Health and Human Services (HHS).
 These services include: legal work, emotional preparation of children for adoption, placements in approved homes and the supervision of the placements.
-Relative and Independent adoption services are offered as a "fee" service.
-Adoption information requests may be sent to Andrea Roberts, Adoption Supervisor, Andrea.Roberts@gastongov.com or 704-862-7912.
+Adoption information requests may be sent by email or by calling 704-862-7530.

 Community Social Work Support Assistance are services provided in conjunction with either a Case Planning/Case Management or Foster Care case.
 These services may include teaching and providing assistance with managing household budgets, planning nutritious meals, teaching child rearing practices, providing supportive help in the area of good health practices, providing limited transportation for medical or therapy appointments, provide support to the social work staff, and monitoring visitation.

 Confidential Intermediary ("CI") services are offered by the Department for persons (18 years of age and older) involved in adoptions which took place in North Carolina.
 This would include the adoptee, birth parents, biological/half siblings, and family members of deceased biological parents/adoptees.
 The purpose is to provide a confidential intermediary to locate sought-after relatives.
-The cost of this program is $250.00 for an in-house record review and search for the person for up to 90 days.
-After 90 days, the applicant can request additional services at the cost of $75.00 per hour not to exceed $250.00.
-If you are interested in obtaining CI services, please contact Sonya Smith at (704)862-7502 or Sonya.Smith@gastongov.com.
+The cost of this program is $250 for an in-house record review and search for the person for up to 90 days.
+After 90 days, the applicant can request additional services at the cost of $75 per hour not to exceed $250.

 Foster Care Licensure is the recruitment, training, licensing and supervision of foster parents.
-The requirements to be a foster parent include but are not limited to: both parents must attend 30 hours of training, have a criminal record check with finger printing completed, have a home study completed, have at least one source of income sufficient to support their family, undergo a medical examination, and have a TB test.
-During FY 2012-2013 the agency averaged 49 foster families per month.
-For information about becoming a foster parent, requests can be sent to Joseph Shepherd at firstname.lastname@example.org.
+The requirements to be a foster parent include but are not limited to: both parents must attend 30 hours of training, have a criminal record check with finger printing completed, have a home study completed, have at least one source of income sufficient to support their family, undergo a medical examination, and have a tuberculosis (TB) test.